Help for possible post-COVID side effects

 However, if you get breathless when you eat or drink, or you find eating and drinking take effort and make you feel tired, have a look at these tips.
 You could also buy frozen ready meals for days when you are very tired, or ask another member of your household to cook for you.

 If you have problems swallowing your food, talk to your doctor.
 They may refer you to a speech and language therapist for a swallowing assessment.
+The NHS also has information on how COVID-19 can affect your swallowing and what you can do to help yourself.

 If your mouth is dry, for example because you’ve been using oxygen therapy, try these ideas.